State Animal Protection Laws Ranked: Illinois is #1, Kentucky #50

 Animal Legal Defense Fund Publishes 2018 State Ranking Report

-Cotati, California – The Animal Legal Defense Fund, the nation’s preeminent legal advocacy organization for animals, has released the 13th annual year-end U.S. Animal Protection Laws Rankings Report (2018), ranking the animal protection laws of all 50 states.
+Cotati, CA – The Animal Legal Defense Fund, the nation’s preeminent legal advocacy organization for animals, has released the 13th annual year-end U.S. Animal Protection Laws Rankings Report (2018), ranking the animal protection laws of all 50 states.

 For the 11th year in a row, Illinois takes first place — followed by Oregon (2), Maine (3), Colorado (4), and Massachusetts (5).
 Kentucky holds steady in last place for the 12th consecutive year, followed by Mississippi (49), Iowa (48), Utah (47), and New Mexico (46) rounding out states with the weakest animal protection laws.

 Louisiana (7) and Massachusetts (5) were the most-improved states in 2018, in part because both states markedly improved their laws banning the sexual assault of animals.
 Massachusetts’s new bestiality statute was part of the state’s comprehensive PAWS II Act, a bill that made improvements to numerous animal protection laws.
 Louisiana also passed two other animal protection laws concerning the safety of dogs and cats in extreme weather conditions.
 Last year Louisiana was ranked at number 21, with Massachusetts at 14.